 - The oral or maxillofacial procedure is long/complex/extensive, etc.

-To help alleviate your concerns regarding anesthesia and sedation for oral surgery, we’ll sit down with you and discuss your options.
-We review every detail of the anesthesia procedure — what to expect, recovery times, and various alternatives you may be able to choose.
-Anesthesia administered for oral surgeries is safe and effective.
+Remember, the anesthesia administered for oral surgeries is safe and effective.
 While patients are bound to have concerns related to it, we’re here to answer questions every step of the way and assure you that you’re in caring hands.
-And who knows—you might walk away learning something about sedatives that’s able to ease some of the anxiety surrounding them.
+And who knows, you might walk away learning something about sedatives that can ease some of the anxiety surrounding them.

 Types of Anesthesia & Common Procedures

-The type of anesthesia we’ll discuss in your consultation will largely depend on the extent of the oral procedure you’re having done.
-After all, pulling a tooth is a little different than installing a dental implant, and having removal of all four wisdom teeth is a lot different.
-Depending on what you’re visiting your local, experienced mouth surgeon for is going to affect the kind and dosage of the anesthesia provided.
-Sometimes localized anesthesia is all that’s needed for relatively minor operations like having zirconium tooth implants installed, while something more intensive is going to require a patient to be put under.
-Our oral surgeon is experienced and certified in all forms of anesthesia, so don’t worry; we’ve got you:
+The reason why you’re visiting your local, experienced mouth surgeon is going to affect the type and dosage of the anesthesia provided.
+Sometimes, localized anesthesia is all that’s needed for relatively minor operations like having zirconia tooth implants installed, while something more intensive is going to require a patient to be put under using a general anesthetic.
+Our oral surgeon is experienced and certified in all forms of anesthesia, so don’t worry; we’ve got you.

 Local anesthesia is administered by injection at the site of the procedure.
 It blocks nerve receptors at the site so you can’t feel pain in that area.
-We use local anesthesia for simple procedures like fillings, crowns and minor extractions.
+We use local anesthesia for simple procedures like fillings, crowns, and minor extractions.
 With local anesthesia, you’re awake for the entire procedure.
 You’ll still be able to (kind of) converse with your oral surgeon, and you’re fully cognizant—you just won’t be able to feel the poking, prodding, and drilling that’s happening on the inside of your mouth.
-Once the procedure is finished, the localized anesthesia wears off, and your nerve receptors return to normal.
-By then, whether you opted for a tooth replacement that’s totally holistic or not, you’ll have methods of reducing the pain you begin to feel.

-General anesthesia is administered via IV.
-It puts you in a chemically-induced sleep that doesn’t allow you to feel pain during the oral surgery.
-General anesthesia is used for complex surgeries like full mouth reconstructions, maxillofacial surgery and wisdom tooth removals.
-This is the type of sedative most commonly used in oral surgeries that triggers patients’ dental anxiety.
-Again—we totally get it.
-The sensation is a little weird, but when you’re in trusted, capable hands, you have very little to worry about in actuality.
+General anesthesia is usually administered via IV.
+It puts you in a chemically-induced sleep that doesn’t allow you to feel any pain – or anything at all – during the oral surgery.
+General anesthesia is used for complex surgeries like full mouth reconstructions, maxillofacial surgery, and wisdom tooth removals.
+This is the type of sedative most commonly used in oral surgeries that triggers patients’ dental anxiety, since it means voluntarily letting go of consciousness while on the chair.

 Types of Sedation for Oral Surgery

-The type of sedation we’ll use for your dental procedure also depends on the extent of the surgery, but it more so depends on your preferences.
-Like we discussed, people that have conditions like anxiety, a sensitive gag reflex, or a movement disorder might need complete sedation for a simple procedure like a filling.
-When a dental surgeon is working in a mouth, it’s a very tiny space to be moving around in, and surgeons have to have incredibly steady hands.
-If someone does have, say, a movement disorder, it would make things much more complicated during the procedure a patient is in for.
-If a patient is in for something like a quick and easy tooth replacement, the surgeon needs to be able to make precise movements, which can be hindered if the patient is jerking around left and right.
+The type of sedation we’ll use for your dental procedure also depends on the extent of the surgery, but it also depends on your individual needs as well as your preferences.
+As we discussed, people who have conditions like anxiety, a sensitive gag reflex, or a movement disorder might need complete sedation for a simple procedure like a filling.

 Oral Anti-Anxiety Medications for Simpler Surgeries